MatthewRalston/MatthewRalston.github.io/_posts/2024-07-28-productivity-setup.md

 ## `org-agenda` - capture templates for various spontaneous tasks

 Use capture templates to run workflow organizational tasks, all without switching to another buffer window or pop-up window, inline note taking, task capture, todo items, and morel.

+## Other software

+Yes, I use those as well.